naveen18112003/Cybersecurity-Risk-Detector/README.md

 ---

-How to Collect Cybersecurity Risk Parameters on Windows Number of Vulnerabilities
-Definition: Known flaws or bugs in your system/software that attackers can exploit.
+## How to Collect Cybersecurity Risk Parameters on WindowsNumber of Vulnerabilities Definition: Known flaws or bugs in your system/software that attackers can exploit Tools/Methods:
-Tools/Methods:

 Use Nessus (https://www.tenable.com/products/nessus) to scan and report system vulnerabilities.